 How Can You Ignore Someone (Instant Messaging And Chat) Without Hurting Their Feelings

-95You met a person that seems nice online at first, but then he or she starts to annoy you by sending random instant messages at all hours of the day.
+You met a person that seems nice online at first, but then he or she starts to annoy you by sending random instant messages at all hours of the day.
 Now what used to be a fun activity is dreaded because you never know when that next instant message will pop up.
-The question is do you just want to ignore these instant messages or block the messages completely?
-In most cases I have not had to block someone and there are a few things you can do to curb unwanted instant messages.
+Do you just want to ignore these instant messages or block the messages completely?
+In most cases, I have not had to block someone and there are a few things you can do to curb unwanted instant messages.

 Strategy One: Tell The Person You Are Too Busy To Chat Right Now